 Once signed in, the Available Licenses region of the page will automatically present the specific licenses - On-Demand, Standalone, and Private Server - available to you for use.

-In the example image below, Standalone licenses are listed, available for use, with the Standalone licenses - which are the focus of this document - highlighted.
+In the example image below, On-Demand and Standalone licenses are available for use, with the Standalone licenses - which are the focus of this document - highlighted.